QuantGov/documentation/docs/corpus.markdown

 Official QuantGov corpora are branches of the corpus repository.
 The current official corpora are:

 -   The generic corpus, a corpus which serves the content of all files in the `data/clean` folder, using the filename as the index.
 The generic corpus generates a restriction count and word count as metadata.
+Download the generic corpus [here], or fork on GitHub [here][1].
--   The Executive Orders corpus, which represents all Executive Orders as collected by XXX.
+-   The Executive Orders corpus, which represents all Executive Orders as collected by the [American Presidency Project].
+Download the Executive Orders corpus [here][2], or fork on GitHub [here][3].
--   The 20newsgroups corpus, which represents the classic twenty newsgroups dataset.

 ## Submitting a New Official Corpus